POETIC

 intended?

-P: Yes, I think we have achieved what we intended and it’s still only a
+P: Yes, I think we have achieved what we intended and its